Andy's Technotes Home

 The Fine Detail Steps for Techs to really clean a system

-- Scan for SpyWare with an up to-date SpyWare detectors such as Ad-Aware
+Scan for SpyWare with an up to-date SpyWare detectors such as SpyBot (two is better than just one in this battle)

-Delete all *.tmp and all ~*.* files off of C: using
+Delete all *.tmp andall ~*.* files off of C: using

 whichever file management tool you like. e.g. for Win9x Start, Find, Files